Education Abroad Professional Learning Community (EA-PLC)

 Show Bio

-Ada Lee is an international education professional with 8+ years in global mobility and partnerships, international recruitment & admissions, and student engagement.
-As a 1.5 generation settler hailing from Hong Kong, cross-cultural navigation and learning have been lifelong personal interests.
-She hopes to continue efforts in widening access to experiential global learning programs and leveraging technology to build inclusive and innovative programming.
-She lives alongside the great Douglas fir trees in coastal city of Vancouver.
+Ada Lee is an international education professional with 10+ years in global mobility and partnerships, recruitment & admissions, and student engagement.
+A 1.5-generation settler from Hong Kong, her work focuses on widening access to experiential global learning programs and leveraging technology to build inclusive and innovative programming.
+She lives alongside the great Douglas fir trees in Vancouver, Canada.